-out of Overall satisfaction rate in 2023 of clients replied to the survey public stakeholders, 20% private stakeholders among our clients culture.
+2.5 out of 3 Overall satisfaction rate in 2023

+public stakeholders, 20% private stakeholders among our clients culture.
 As part of this, we conducted another of our annual satisfaction surveys and awarded trophies internally to the best local initiatives to promote a client-centric approach.
 Our aim is to use training and promotion tools to identify and replicate best practices.